-- Preheat the oven to 350 degrees and lightly grease a 8 or 9-inch square baking dish.
+- Preheat the oven to 350 degrees F (176 degrees C) and lightly grease an 8 or 9-inch square baking dish.

-- Using an electric mixer, beat the shortening and sugar on high speed until fluffy, about 2-3 minutes.
+- Using an electric mixer, beat the shortening and sugar on high speed until fluffy, about two to three minutes.

-- Add flour, salt, ginger, cinnamon, clove and nutmeg and mix on low just until incorporated.
-Reserve ½ cup of this mixture in a small bowl.
+- Add flour, salt, ginger, cinnamon, cloves, and nutmeg and mix on low just until incorporated.
+Remove ½ cup of this mixture and set it aside.

 - Pour the batter into the prepared pan and sprinkle the reserved flour and spice mixture evenly over the top.

 - Bake for 35-45 minutes, until a toothpick inserted in the center comes out clean.
 Cool on a wire rack, slice into squares, and serve.